 The project focuses on key radionuclides and the key biosphere migration and accumulation mechanisms relevant to those radionuclides.
-The mutual support within a commonly focused project is intended to make more efficient use of skills and resources, and provide a transparent and traceable basis for the choices of parameter values as well as for the wider interpretation of information used in assessments.
+Collaboration through projects focused on mutual research needs is intended to make efficient use of skills and resources, and provide a common, transparent and traceable basis for the choices of modelling approaches and parameter values, as well as for the wider interpretation of information used in assessments.

-BIOPROTA is aimed at making available the best sources of information to justify modelling assumptions made within radiological assessments constructed to support radioactive waste management.
+- to make available the best sources of information to justify modelling assumptions made within long-term safety assessments.

-Particular emphasis is placed on key data required for the assessment of long-lived radionuclide and other contaminant migration and accumulation in the biosphere, and the associated radiological impact, following release to the environment from solid waste disposal facilities and legacy sites.
+Particular emphasis is placed on key data for the assessment of long-lived radionuclide migration and accumulation in the biosphere, and the associated radiological impact, following discharge or release to the surface environment.

-The project is driven by assessment needs identified from previous and on-going assessment projects.
-Where common needs are identified within different assessment projects in different countries, a common effort can be applied to finding solutions.
-Such solutions may readily take account of the BIOMASS Theme 1 Data Protocol, among other things [IAEA, 2003 “Reference Biospheres” for Solid Radioactive Waste Disposal: report of Theme 1 of the BIOsphere Modelling and ASSessment Programme (BIOMASS), IAEA-BIOMASS-6.
-International Atomic Energy Agency, Vienna.]
-The modelling issues considered include:-
+The work is driven by assessment needs, as identified from previous and on-going assessment projects.
+Where common needs are identified within different assessment projects in different countries, a collaborative effort can efficiently be applied to finding consistent solutions.